How to Prevent and Treat Amoebic Dysentery

 Treatment

-For treatment, I was prescribed Metronidazole, which I took for ten days.
+For treatment, I was prescribed metronidazole, which I took for ten days.
 Metronidazole destroys amoebas in the intestinal tissue.
-I was then instructed to take Paromomycin, which will destroy amoebas that may have invaded the bloodstream and other parts of the body.
+You may know it by its brand name Flagyl.
+I was then instructed to take paromomycin, which will destroy amoebas that may have invaded the bloodstream and other parts of the body.

 I had never taken either of these drugs, but they were both effective.
 I was very grateful when the symptoms dissipated and I could sit on the toilet without fear.
 I had lost a lot of weight, and it took me a couple of weeks to get my strength back.